kollbaumc/https---github.com-kollbaumc-streaming-07-state-of-the-art/README.md

 ## Game Consumer

+I decided to just make one game consumer.
+The data goes together.
+It, to me, doesn't make much sense to split up the data as we did with the smart smoker project where it did make sense.
+Here, the time, play, and score are really interrelated.

 This is a screenshot of the emitter and consumer.
 Notice that the first alert has been triggered of the game potentially becoming a blowout.